 - If you find signs that hail has battered your property, take immediate steps to protect it from further damage.

 - Cover any broken windows and holes in your roof so that no water can enter and damage your home\'s interior.

 - Cover any broken glass in your car to prevent damage to the interior from rain and remove the glass from the car\'s interior to prevent cuts in upholstery and carpet.

 File your Claim

-- Call your agent or company as soon as you notice damage.
+- Call your agent or company as soon as you notice the damage.
 Practically all homeowners policies cover hail damage.
-You car will be covered if you\'ve purchased comprehensive coverage.
+Your car will be covered if you\'ve purchased comprehensive coverage.

 - If your agent or company requests you to do so, follow up your call with a written explanation of what happened.

 - Save receipts for what you spend and submit them to your insurance company for reimbursement.

 Select a Repair Company

 - After an insurance adjuster has surveyed the hail damage to your property, select a reputable roofing company or auto body shop to make repairs.